wowow2/Dino-Game/README.md

 # Dino-Game

-A bot to beat the dinosaur game + a remake of the game itself
+## How to Play
+Run main.py to play the game, space bar to jump, and down arrow to duck.
+Run bot.py to the run NEAT algorithm